saitaiky/notebook/docs/docs/cloud-computing/aws/development/cloudformation.md

 Stack policies help protect critical stack resources from unintentional updates that could cause resources to be interrupted or even replaced.
 A stack policy is a JSON document that describes what update actions can be performed on designated resources.
 Specify a stack policy whenever you create a stack that has critical resources.

-- When you create a stack, all update actions are allowed on all resources.
+- When you create a stack, **all update actions are allowed on all resources**.
 By default, anyone with stack update permissions can update all of the resources in the stack.
-You can prevent stack resources from being unintentionally updated or deleted during a stack update by using a stack policy.
+You can **prevent stack resources from being unintentionally updated or deleted during a stack update** by using a stack policy.
 - After you set a stack policy, all of the resources in the stack are protected by default.
 To allow updates on specific resources, you specify an explicit `Allow` statement for those resources in your stack policy; otherwise, no changes are made to protected resources.